-The inspection was completed by Ben Wickland of Golder with Mr. Scott Casselman - a representative of CNMC.
-CNMC staff Dr. Sally Eyre and Doug Ramsey were also present.
+The inspection was completed by Ben Wickland of Golder.
+Doug Ramsey (CNMC) and Scott Casselman, a representative of CNMC were also present.
 The inspection focused on the existing site conditions and the limited site infrastructure.
-Photographs of the site at the time of the inspection are presented in Attachment 1.
-Data from thermistors collected during the site visit are presented in Attachment 2.
+Photographs of the site at the time of the inspection are presented in Attachment A. Data from thermistors collected during the site visit are presented in Attachment B.

-The project is in the advanced exploration stage and final permitting for the proposed future mine.
+The project is in the advanced exploration stage.
 As noted the only infrastructure on site, at present, are the exploration camp and a series of access roads to the proposed open pit mine area and other areas of the property.
 The access roads were developed to provide access for exploration activities.

-The inspection of the camp area indicated there is no erosion of sediments from the pad area into the surrounding natural area.
+The inspection of the camp area indicated there is some thaw related settlement on the pad, which should be monitored as core storage cribs may be impacted.
+The inspection did not indicate erosion of sediments from the pad area into the surrounding natural area.
+There was some cracking observed along the south edge of the pad (lower limit of pad), some 3 to 4 m from the pad edge observed in 2013.
+New additional cracking was observed on the pad to the west, below the area of core storage, which is likely related to thaw related settlement in the core storage area.
 The slope behind the camp is stable and is not impacting or causing any safety issues with the camp structures or operations.
 There is minor slumping and ravelling of small sections of the slope, but these are not impacting camp safety nor would they represent an issue to workers on the project.
 Some re-growth of vegetation was observed in the camp area.
-In addition, there was some cracking observed along the south edge of the pad (lower limit of pad), some 3 to 4 m from the pad edge.